Opinion | It’s time to acknowledge reality. Many schools will likely have to close because of omicron.

 Safety implies an absence of risk.
 While we can and must implement tools to make schools safer, we know that transmission can and will occur in these settings, particularly with omicron.
 For example, nearly half of ongoing outbreaks in Michigan are in K-12 schools.
 And data from Illinois indicates that 42 percent of cases participating in contact tracing listed schools as a potential exposure.
 With weekly infections in U.S. children higher than ever before, schools will continue to play a role.

 Discussions focused on the benefits of in-person learning must consider this.
-And it must also acknowledge that existing recommendations from the Centers for Disease Control and Prevention will not remedy the situation — especially the erroneous notion that three feet of distancing can prevent the spread in educational settings.
+And they must also acknowledge that existing recommendations from the Centers for Disease Control and Prevention will not remedy the situation — especially the erroneous notion that three feet of distancing can prevent the spread in educational settings.

 Even if the push for in-person schooling is deemed worthy of such risks, increased infections among teachers, staff, bus drivers and many of the students themselves will likely disrupt these plans, as seen throughout Britain and a growing number of U.S. states.